microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingCustomWebSearch/README.md

 ### Prerequisites

 - Visual Studio 2017.
 If required, you can download the [free community version](https://www.visualstudio.com/vs/community/).
 - A Bing API key is required to authenticate SDK calls.
 You can [sign up here](https://portal.azure.com/#create/microsoft.bingsearch) for the free trial key.
 This trial key is good for 30 days with 3 calls per second.
-Or, for production scenarios, you can [buy an access key](https://portal.azure.com/#create/microsoft.bingsearch) or https://aka.ms/bingapisignup.
+Or, for production scenarios, you can [buy an access key](https://portal.azure.com/#create/microsoft.bingsearch).
 When buying access key, consider which tier is appropriate for you.
 - .NET Core SDK (with the ability to run .netcore 1.1 apps).
 You can get Core, Framework, and Runtime from here: https://www.microsoft.com/net/download/.

 ### Quickstart